jquast/ucs-detect/docs/intro.rst

 Terminal using?**

-This program, ``ucs-detect``, is able to **automatically detect** the version of unicode that the connecting Terminal supports.
+This program, ``ucs-detect``, is able to **automatically detect** the version of unicode that the connecting Terminal supports for WIDE characters.
 The python wcwidth_ library supports **all** Unicode versions, 4.1.0 through 12.1.0 at time of this writing, and so it is able to select and match the correct width, by selecting for the given value of the ``UNICODE_VERSION`` environment variable.

 How it works
 ------------